By Nancy Armitage

 Mrs. Huntington & her interior design changed:

 Mrs. Arabella Huntington was not frightened of color at all; she used color to her advantage in the decorating all her mansions & rooms.
 In 1880’s to 1920’s, red was a symbol of wealth & status.
-In her New York mansions, she used a lot of bright red with red flocked wallpaper, red velvet drapes, & red upholstered brocade chairs with gold, etc. It was the Gilded Age in New York City, “over the top” decor.
+In her New York mansions, she used a lot of bright red with red flocked wallpaper, red velvet drapes, & red upholstered brocade chairs with gold, etc. It was the Gilded Age in New York City, and it was “over the top” decor.
 But at the San Marino Ranch, Mrs. Huntington changed her style of decorating, it was much more reserved.
 It seems she used red only to pop the design of a room, not to overwhelm the viewer with too much red.

 Mrs. Arabella Huntington as interior designer: